sckott/cowsay/README.md

     say("fortune", by = "daemon")
     #>
     #>  -----
-    #> The widespread use of spreadsheets or SPSS data sets or SAS data sets which encourage the "single table with a gargantuan number of columns, most of which are missing data in most cases" approach to organization of longitudinal data is regrettable.
+    #> See pages 45 and 46 of V&R's S PROGRAMMING for a definitive discussion of how to do this.
+    #> (Confession: I treat anything that V&R say as definitive).
-    #>  Douglas Bates
+    #>  Berton Gunter
-    #>  in a discussion about software for hierarchical data sets
+    #>  in reply to the question how to parse a '...' function argument
     #>  R-help
-    #>  February 2010
+    #>  June 2005
     #>  ------
     #>     \
     #>      \